fridayshoes/acebook-node-priceless/README.md

 MongoDB Shell (mongosh) documentation: https://www.mongodb.com/docs/mongodb-shell/

 The MongoDB Shell, mongosh, is a fully functional JavaScript and Node.js 16.x REPL environment for interacting with MongoDB deployments.
-You can use the MongoDB Shell to test queries and operations directly with your database.
+Mongosh can be used to test queries and operations directly with the database.

 With MongoDB Shell, we can interact with MongoDB using command lines in termainl:
 ```